FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 Rename a folder

-User with a Update Name permision can access this method.
+User with a Update Name permission can access this method.

 ### Example